-Dowry has become one of the serious social evils of the Indian society in the recent years.
-Dowry, or the bridegroom price, have became an essential part of the wedding settlement, which is transferred by the bride’s household to that of her prospective spouse before the actual solemnization of marriage.
+Dowry has become one of the serious social evils of Indian society in recent years.
+Dowry, or the bridegroom price, has become an essential part of the wedding settlement, which is transferred by the bride’s household to that of her prospective spouse before the actual solemnization of marriage.

 The dowry has gained social legitimacy across all communities and regions.
 Marriage negotiations tend to break down if there is no consensus between the bride’s and bridegroom’s families regarding the mode or amount of payment of dowry.
 Dowry, as said before, has become such an essential consideration for marriage that rarely any marriage can take place without it.
 It may be regarded as a functional imperative for family formation in contemporary India.
 In very rare cases demands for dowry are eschewed.
-If the groom’s parents, for instance, sense that they can reap greater economic or personal benefits in modes other than the dowry in a lump cash from bride’s parents, dowry is not demanded under the pretext that it is an evil of Indian society.
+If the groom’s parents, for instance, can reap greater economic or personal benefits in modes other than the dowry in lump cash from the bride’s parents, dowry is not demanded under the pretext that it is an evil of Indian society.

-When the dowry amount is not considered sufficient or the expected demands are not met easily, the bride is often harassed, abused and tortured.
+When the dowry amount is not considered sufficient or the expected demands are not met easily, the bride is often harassed, abused, and tortured.
 The dissatisfied husband takes recourse to violence to show his displeasure with the marriage in order to extract additional transfers from the wife’s family by threatening her with separation if new demands are not complied with.
-The dowry related harassment most likely arises from complete lack of respect for the woman and rapacious avarice for money.
+The dowry-related harassment most likely arises from a complete lack of respect for the woman and rapacious avarice for money.